bombasticSlacks/Aspirant/Game/Gear/Amulet-Of-The-Mountain.md

 {: .label .label-red }

 #### Amulet Of The Mountain
-*A shard of crystaline ice, bound with silver rings and looped through a chord.*
+*A shard of crystalline ice, bound with silver rings and looped through a chord.*

 * When [Binding](Game/Magic-Items#Binding) this item has size 0.
 * Once per [Downtime](Game/Telling-The-Story#Downtime) as an [Action](Game/Core/Terminology#Action) you can ask the winds a question about something they were present for.